smartoctopus/esphome-mitsubishi-sez/README.md

 Custom component to support Mitsubishi SEZ-KD as climate IR in ESPhome

 ## Using this component
-Clone/download this repository into '/config/esphome/esphome-climate-mhi' and add to your esphome configuration:
+Add to your esphome configuration:
 ```
 external_components:
   source: github://smartoctopus/esphome-mitsubishi-sez